(Download this 12,000 word guide on how to use the LCHF diet to loss weight)

 Aside from freshly squeezed juices you can also use dehydrated and powered vegetables (herbs) in capsules or to make herbal teas with.

-In fact, these herbs are more nutrition for us than most fruits.
+In fact, these vegetables (herbs) are far more nutritious for us than most fruits.

 This is the secret to make fasting feel like you're cheating.